physician's surrogacy - tips for becoming a surrogate mother

 • What does post-delivery contact look like, and is that formalized in the agreement?

-A well-negotiated surrogacy agreement isn’t just protection against worst-case scenarios.
+A well-negotiated surrogacy contract isn’t just protection against worst-case scenarios.
 It’s the foundation of a clear, low-conflict relationship with your intended parents for the next 12–18 months.

 The two-week wait after transfer — before a pregnancy test confirms results — is the stage surrogates most commonly describe as mentally challenging.
 A few things that help: